 A6.
 Best Children’s Program or Series

 A7.
+Best TV Commercial or Promotional Production Under $30K

-Best Lifestyle or Reality Production
+A8.
+Best TV Commercial or Promotional Production Over $30K

 A9.
-Best TV Commercial OVER $30K
+Best Public Service Announcement or Educational Production

 A10.
-Best Public Service Announcement
+Best Corporate Production Under $30K

+A corporate production designed for internal, external or training use with a budget under $30,000.

 A11.
-Best Corporate Production UNDER $30K
+Best Corporate Production Over $30K

-A corporate production designed for internal, external or training use with a budget under $30,000.
+A corporate production designed for internal, external or training use with a budget over $30,000.

 A12.
-Best Corporate Production OVER $30K

-A corporate production designed for internal, external or training use with a budget over $30,000.

-A15.
 Best Music Video

 A stand-alone video production featuring the performance of a recording artist or artists.

-A20.
+A13.
 Best Podcast

-A21.
+A14.
 Best Scripted Production Under 30 Minutes

 A single production over 3 minutes but less than 30 minutes in length, on any subject (NOT including animation).

-A22.
+A15.
 Best Production Reflecting Cultural Diversity

 This category recognizes a production that celebrates Alberta’s rich cultural diversity.
 Productions (in this category only) may also be entered in another Class category.

-A23.
+A16.
 Fil Fraser Best Student Production

-A program produced by students enrolled full-time in post- secondary institutions studying film/TV/digital production.
+A program produced by students enrolled full-time in post-secondary institutions studying film/TV/digital production.

 CRAFT AWARD CATEGORIES